 Way forward Responsible (tbc) 1.
-Sustain investments in joint planning as a platform for the UN Secretariat HQ and system to strategically support the national HIV response, joint Global Coordinators implementation and monitoring.
-Support efforts to prioritize, through use of evidence, and limit fragmentation by emphasizing cooperation over competition and making it clear that not all agencies are Regional Joint expected to receive envelope funds.
-Ensure good quality and ongoing Teams support from the regional and global level to UN Country Teams and UN Joint Teams on AIDS.
+Sustain investments in joint planning as a platform for the UN system to strategically support the national HIV response, joint Secretariat HQ and Global implementation and monitoring.
+Support efforts to prioritize, through use of evidence, and limit fragmentation by emphasizing cooperation Coordinators over competition and making it clear that not all agencies are Regional Joint expected to receive envelope funds.
+Ensure good quality and ongoing support from the regional and global level to UN Country Teams and Teams UN Joint Teams on AIDS.
 UN Country Teams Joint UN Teams Based on findings: 1, 2, 3, 4

 2. Build on the greater commitment of the UN Country Teams emerging as one of the strengths of the Action Plan to ensure that the response to HIV is firmly positioned in the agendas of the United Nations in countries.
 Where UN Country Teams are managing large portfolios of donor funding (e.g. in emergencies, health or education) the envelopes should contribute to and where possible leverage these larger initiatives and resources.

-UN Country Teams Joint UN Teams

-3. Maximize the potential of the country envelopes to strengthen commitment further and provide an additional incentive for joint and collaborative action, not only on HIV and AIDS, but also on human rights, gender equality and the broader SDG agenda.
+Based on findings: 3, 4 UN Country Teams Joint UN Teams 3.
+Maximize the potential of the country envelopes to strengthen commitment further and provide an additional incentive for joint and collaborative action, not only on HIV and AIDS, but also on human rights, gender equality and the broader SDG agenda.
 Tap fully into the potential of the country envelopes to stimulate the implementation of Joint Plans and enable improved monitoring and reporting on the UN system response to HIV at the country level.

-UN Country Teams Joint UN Teams

-4. Strengthen the bottom-up approach building on the collective programming experience of Joint Teams.
+Based on findings: 3, 4 UN Country Teams Joint UN Teams 4.
+Strengthen the bottom-up approach building on the collective programming experience of Joint Teams.
 Ensure flexibility in the allocation of funds with decision-making authority delegated to the country level to strengthen accountability and enable the most strategic investment of resources at national and sub-national levels.

-Based on findings: 3, 4, 6

-5. Explore alternative management models in line with UN reform efforts which facilitate joint and collaborative action: thematic clustering of Cosponsors to implement activities through pooled funding arrangements or joint initiatives envisaged as part of UN reform.
+Based on findings: 3, 4, 6 Secretariat HQ and Global Coordinators 5.
+Explore alternative management models in line with UN reform efforts which facilitate joint and collaborative action: thematic clustering of Cosponsors to implement activities through pooled funding arrangements or joint initiatives envisaged as part of UN reform.
 Foresee that the lead agencies of a thematic cluster can manage the funds for a group of agencies, especially in cases where the agencies have the same implementing partners.

-6. Consider how to tailor the Joint Programme presence to country needs drawing on the country capacity assessments and efforts to establish a new generation of UN Country Teams.
+Based on findings: 8, 9 Secretariat HQ and Global Coordinators 6.
+Consider how to tailor the Joint Programme presence to country needs drawing on the country capacity assessments and efforts to establish a new generation of UN Country Teams.
 Leverage Cosponsors' expertise, capacity and complementarity and consider innovative ways to adapt the presence of the Joint Programme to the needs of countries (e.g. shared human resources across agencies or programmatic areas within agencies, pooled funding of positions, multicountry or sub-regional positions).
 Explore ways to enable stronger participation of agencies that are not based in a country, but whose mandate is a priority for the HIV response.
 All levels